Occupational and Environmental Health

 Entry requirements

-We require applicants to hold, or be about to obtain, an Upper Second class Honours degree (or overseas equivalent) in a related subject area for entry to a PhD programme.
+We require applicants to hold, or be about to obtain, an Upper Second class Honours degree, or the equivalent qualification gained outside the UK, in a related subject area for entry to a PhD programme.
 A Lower Second class Honours degree may be considered if applicants also hold a Master's degree with a Merit classification.

 Months of entry